Dynamic stabilizer (not highlighted): Biceps Brachii (short head only)

-Get on all fours with your arms positioned a little wider than shoulder width.
+Get on your hands and knees, with your arms positioned a little wider than shoulder width.

 Extend your feet backward and straighten your body.

-Keeping your body straight and elbows slightly tucked in, exhale as you lower your chest to the floor by bending your elbows.
+Keeping your body straight and elbows slightly tucked in, inhale as you lower your chest to the floor by bending your elbows.

 Exhale as you reverse the motion and push your body back up to the starting position.

 Comments and tips

 To make the exercise easier, do it on your knees, or elevate your body by placing your hands on the edge of an elevated surface, such as a bench.

 To make it more difficult, wear a weighted vest, load a chain around your torso, get someone to hold a weight plate on your back (weighted push-up), or try the decline push-up against a wall.
 Take a look at one of the many advanced push-up variations presented in the second video.